summer-solutions/orm/README.md

 There are only two golden rules you need to remember defining entity struct:

- * first field must have name "Orm" and must be type of "*orm.ORM"
+ * first field must be type of "orm.ORM"
  * second argument must have name "ID" and must be type of one of uint, uint16, uint32, uint64